Skip to content

 The default deployment includes: - simple_ping - Checks if an endpoint responds with an expected HTTP status code - generic_script_template - Runs custom pytest scripts for advanced health checks

 The Resource Health API uses JSON:API format.
-Here’s how to create a health check:
+Let’s create a health check that verifies Google is reachable:

 {